delhatch/Mandel_HLS/README.md

 One area for focus would be to try to speed up the floating-point engine, but this might not be possible given how many cycles floating-point calculations require.

-Even with the (relatively) slow engines compared to fixed-point engines, the Zynq processor's C code is the bottleneck.
+However, even with the relatively slow engines compared to fixed-point engines, the Zynq processor's C code is the bottleneck.
 The engines need to be able to access the VGA frame buffer directly, as seen in the Zedboard_Mandel project.